itsN1X/8107_FORSENOR_0x00F/README.md

 * Shift into `WD0xFFF` branch
 * Run tests locally yourself if you have gradle installed on your sys
 * Open a new issue describing the review.
-* If all gies well we can proceed to step6: `Submit`
+* If all goes well we can proceed to step6: `Submit`

 ---
 ---